 The Draconids (a/k/a "Giacobinids") meteor shower is usually a pretty sparse event with only a few sightings each hour.
 But on rare occasion, it produces a magnificent display.

 The Draconids are mostly seen in the evening hours shortly after dark, so there's no need to get up in the middle of the night to see them.
-The quarter moon will obscure the more faint meteors this year.
+A bright moon will obscure the more faint meteors this year.
 But who knows, we might see some good ones anyway!

 With only a few sightings an hour, this is one of the annual sky events that I don't bother setting my alarm clock for.

-This year, the moon will be 83% full, making for some pretty tough meteor-spotting.
-But if you're going to be awake before dawn anyway, who knows?
-You might be lucky enough to see an Orionid fireball or two.
+This year we'll have a new moon on the peak night for the Orionids, so the sky will be plenty dark for meteor-spotting.
+If you're going to be awake in the wee hours of the morning, you might be lucky enough to see an Orionid fireball or two.

 In 2001 the Leonids produced the most breathtaking display I've ever seen!